-If you're using an Agile methodology, such as Scrum, then you have sprints that you can use to define some scope.
+If you're using an Agile methodology, such as Scrum, then you have Sprints that you can use as basis to define some scope.

-Note that Scrum does not require you to make just one delivery at the end of each sprint; you can have multiple deliveries in one sprint lifespan.
+Note that Scrum does not require you to make just one delivery at the end of each Sprint; you can deliver many during the lifespan of a Sprint.